ilya-filatov-94/Polygon-triangulation/README.md

 ## Task
 Fill a regular polygon with triangles.
 Triangles must have vertices that coincide with the vertices
-of the polygon and not have common points, including vertices.
+of the polygon and not have common points, including vertices,
+and also filling the largest area of the polygon

 ## Languages and Tools